-At least 24 states separately tax bingo games, as do New York municipalities.
+At least 25 states separately tax bingo games, as do New York municipalities.

 Alaska collects 1% of net bingo proceeds if annual gross receipts are at least \$20,000.
 Arizona has a tax of 2.5% on licensees with annual receipts up to \$15,600; 1.5% on those with receipts of \$15,601 to \$300,000; and 2% on those with receipts over \$300,000.
-Arkansas collects 0.3¢ per bingo card.
-Kansas has a 3% tax on bingo game licenses and a 1% tax on printed bingo cards sold to Kansas licensees, plus a charge of 0.2¢ per bingo card sold by distributors.
-Louisiana charges up to 5% of the value of bingo supplies, and a fee up to 3% of the lease or rental price of electronic bingo devices (except those using disposable bingo paper).
+Arkansas collects 0.3φ per bingo card.
+Colorado collects an administrative fee of 0.5% of gross revenues if over \$5,000 (\$0.6% if over \$100,000).
+Connecticut has a tax of 5% of gross receipts minus prizes paid.
+Kansas has a 3% tax on bingo game licenses and a 1% tax on printed bingo cards sold to Kansas licensees, plus a charge of 0.2φ per bingo card sold by distributors.
+Louisiana charges up to 5% of the value of bingo supplies, and an additional fee up to 3% of the lease or rental price of electronic bingo devices (except those using disposable bingo paper).
 Maryland collects 30% of net proceeds of electronic bingo machines.
 Mississippi taxes charitable bingo games at 0.5% to 1% based on the type of charitable organization; a separate tax of up to 2.5% of net proceeds applies to electronic bingo machines.
-Missouri has a tax of 0.2¢ per bingo card.
-Minnesota taxes 8.5% of gross receipts minus prizes paid; Iowa 6% of gross receipts; Massachusetts 5% of gross receipts; Connecticut 5% of gross receipts minus prizes paid; Nebraska 3% of gross receipts; Montana 1% of gross proceeds; and New Mexico 0.5% of gross receipts.
+Missouri has a tax of 0.2¢ per bingo card (which must be paid if prizes total over \$5,000 annually and \$100 on any single day).
+Minnesota taxes 8.5% of gross receipts minus prizes paid (except on electronic linked bingo); Iowa 6% of gross receipts; Massachusetts 5% of gross receipts; Nebraska 3% of gross receipts; Montana 1% of gross proceeds; and New Mexico 0.5% of gross receipts.

-New Hampshire imposes taxes of 7% of gross receipts for charitable bingo games.
-New York municipalities that allow bingo collect 3% of net proceeds.
-North Dakota collects 1% of quarterly gross receipts up to \$500,000 from nonprofit bingo games; 1.5% of such receipts from \$500,001 to \$1,000,000; 2% of such receipts from \$1,000,001 to \$1,500,000; and 2.5% of such receipts over \$1,500,000.
+New Hampshire imposes taxes of 7% of gross receipts minus prizes paid for charitable bingo games.
+North Dakota collects 1% of quarterly gross receipts if the total is up to \$1,500,000 from nonprofit bingo games, or \$15,000 plus 2.25% of such receipts over \$1,500,000.
 In Ohio, charitable organizations that conduct instant bingo must pay an annual license fee, plus a percentage of the previous year's gross profit from instant bingo that ranges from 0.25% to 1% depending on the gross profit amount.
-Oklahoma charges 1¢ per bingo card or "U-PIK-EM" game set, payable by licensed distributors and sellers of equipment.
+Oklahoma charges 1φ per bingo card or "U-PIK-EM" game set, payable by licensed distributors and sellers of equipment.
 South Carolina charges 4φ , 5φ , or 10φ per dollar of face value of bingo cards, depending on the class of licensee.
 South Dakota distributors pay 5% of their gross sales of bingo equipment.

-Texas collects a 3% tax on gross receipts from renting facilities for bingo games, and 5% of the value of prizes.
+Texas collects a 3% tax on gross receipts from renting facilities for bingo games, and 5% of the value of prizes over \$5.
 Washington charges 1.5% of gross income, plus 0.13% of gross income if it is at least \$50,000 annually.
 Also, local governments may charge up to 5% of gross receipts minus prizes paid.
 Wisconsin's tax is 1% of gross receipts up to \$30,000, and 2% of gross receipts over \$30,000.